 Your husband telling literally everyone about his affair in painful detail is bad, but Eliza’s lot was about to get a whole lot worse.

 In 1801 her oldest son, Philip was killed in a duel at the age of 19.
-The Hamilton’s were a wreck, when the death of a child was worsened by thier daughter, Angelica, who was deeply effected by her brothers death had a mental breakdown.
+The Hamilton’s were a wreck.
+And it wasn’t just the parents, their daughter, Angelica, was so deeply scarred by her brothers death that she had a mental breakdown.

-Angelica eventually regressed into a state that she would never recover from; she spent the next 50 years being cared for in a mental facility, only occasionally emerging into bouts of lucidity until her death aged 72.
+Angelica eventually regressed into a state that she would never recover from.
+And she spent the next 50 years being cared for in a mental facility, only occasionally emerging into bouts of lucidity until her death aged 72.

 During this time Hamilton and Eliza were pushed together by grief and rekindled thier relationship.
 It was to be short burst of happiness.
 In 1804 Hamilton was killed in a duel.

 Now a widow Eliza was knocked once more by both her parents dying within months of each other.